 Types of Headlines

 If you know anything about marketing, you’ll know that staying ahead of the game requires originality and variation.
-That said, it also means sticking to things that work.
+That said, when it comes to headline writing, it also means sticking to things that work.
 If it ain’t broke, don’t fix it!
-Below are several different formulas identified by Bob Bly (by the way I highly recommend his books) for headlines that are proven to work.
+Below are several different formulas identified by Bob Bly (by the way I highly recommend his books) for headline writing that are proven to work.

 These state things without any ambiguity.
 Direct headlines tell the reader exactly what they’re getting, straight to the point without any wordplay.
 Retailers usually use these to announce sales and offers.